Azure/azure-sdk-for-cpp/sdk/storage/azure-storage-blobs/swagger/README.md

       $.BlobPropertiesInternal.properties["IncrementalCopy"].description = "Included if the blob is incremental copy blob.";
       $.BlobPropertiesInternal.properties["DestinationSnapshot"].description = "Included if the blob is incremental copy blob or incremental copy snapshot, if x-ms-copy-status is success.
 Snapshot time of the last successful incremental copy snapshot for this blob.";
       $.BlobPropertiesInternal.properties["DeletedTime"].description = "Data and time at which this blob was deleted.
 Only valid when this blob was deleted.";
-      $.BlobPropertiesInternal.properties["RemainingRetentionDays"].description = "Remaining days before this blob will be permanantely deleted.
+      $.BlobPropertiesInternal.properties["RemainingRetentionDays"].description = "Remaining days before this blob will be permanently deleted.
 Only valid when this blob was deleted.";
       $.BlobPropertiesInternal.properties["AccessTierInferred"].description = "True if the access tier is not explicitly set on the blob.";
       $.BlobPropertiesInternal.properties["CustomerProvidedKeySha256"].description = "SHA-256 hash of the encryption key.";
       $.BlobPropertiesInternal.properties["AccessTierChangeTime"].description = "The time the tier was changed on the object.
 This is only returned if the tier on the block blob was ever set.";